SAVE OUR AMERICAN RESOURCES

 The cost of the patch is $3.00, and each year's patch is first available at the Fort Robinson Tree Plant in the spring.
 After this event patches will be available at all Long Peak Council Scout Shops/Trading Posts and summer camp trading posts at Camp Laramie Peak and the Ben Delatour Scout Ranch.

 Some of the funds earned from the sale of these patches will go to support conservation programs through the Longs Peak Council's "Conservation Grant Program".
 In addition, some of the funds are used to support the William T. Hornaday Conservation Award Scholarship awarded annually by the Council Conservation Committee to a Boy Scout or Venturer who has earned the William T. Hornaday Conservation Award.

-Selected for the Project SOAR species of emphasis for 2013 is the Lesser Prarie Chicken (Tympanuchus pallidicintus)
+Selected for the Project SOAR species of emphasis for 2014 are the Mexican Spotted Owl

 - The Longs Peak Council has supported SOAR since 1980.

 - Over 600 SOAR projects have been done in the Council.

 - See pictures from past projects and a list of project ideas.